dhellmann/pymotw-3/source/bisect/index.rst

     :caption:
     :start-after: #end_pymotw_header

-When the same data is manipulates using :func:`bisect_left` and :func:`insort_left`, the results are the same sorted list but the insert positions are different for the duplicate values.
+When the same data is manipulated using :func:`bisect_left` and :func:`insort_left`, the results are the same sorted list but the insert positions are different for the duplicate values.